18 Introduction to testing code for data science

 })

-test_that("`count_classes` should return a data frame, or data frame extension,
+test_that("`count_classes` should return an empty data frame, or tibble,

 })